-Note: You can also control the functions of a MUed loco from a different throttle that is connected to LocoNet or with one of the Jump ports on the DCS51 (see Section 25.2 for setting up the Jump Ports), leaving the TOP locomotive selected on the main throttle of the DCS51.
+Note: You can also control the functions of a MUed loco from a different throttle that is connected into LocoNet or with one of the Jump ports of the DCS50 (see Section 25.2 for setting up the Jump Ports), leaving the TOP locomotive selected on the main throttle of the DCS50.
 Function state changes will take effect immediately whether or not the loco is moving.

-19.0 Stealing: When an Address Is Running on Another Throttle
+19.0 Stealing: When An Address Is Running on Another Throttle